-- 1. Call out for the assistance of a first aider if you are not confident or trained - 2.
+Ι. Call out for the assistance of or a first alder II you u are not confident or trained

 CALL 111 and state type of Medical Emergency.
 Provide as much detail of the event as you can, i.e. possible cardiac or respiratory arrest, accident, unauthorized discharge shooting, vehicle accident, serious injury.

-vehicle accident, serious injury.

 3. State the exact location of the victim.

 The Club Location is:

 Send someone to show the Ambulance staff onto the grounds.

 4. If the Medical Emergency involves any kind of poison/hazardous substance contact The National Poisons Centre on 0800 764 766.

 5. If you are trained or confident in First Aid, provide emergency assistance until the arrival of an ambulance or qualified medical expert.

 STAY CALM, STOP AND THINK

 Check area for your own safety before entering area Check response levels of injured party.
 Send for help immediately if no response

 REMEMBER THE ABC'S OF FIRST AID

 A Check Airway is clear.
 B Check for Breathing, heartbeat and apply CPR if necessary C Check Circulation and check for bleeding - apply pressure if necessary.

 The nearest defibrillator to our location is

 Name of The Club President is:

+Club President Contact Number is: